-If you are an American seeking to move to Portugal, you are probably wondering what life is like for expats over here?
-Well, Portugal has more than 300 days of sunshine per year, a very affordable cost of living and fantastic cities to live in!
+If you are an American seeking to move to Portugal, you’ll be pleased to know there are already many American expats in Portugal who’ve settled here happily.
+Portugal has more than 300 days of sunshine per year, a very affordable cost of living, and fantastic cities to live in!
 For more details, we have compiled a handy guide to help you live your best expatriate life in Portugal.

 Where to live in Portugal as an expat